 What is the call for the economic agents that intervene in the production chain and foreign trade in the face of this panorama?

-The productive sectors can do little in the face of external phenomena such as those that could arise.
+The productive sectors can do little in the face of external phenomena such as those that might arise.
 The Guatemalan economy is relatively small and in that context companies tend to be price takers and Guatemala depends on significant fuel imports.

 These types of situations show the need to promote an infrastructure development policy, which allows greater investments in ports, airports and land transportation.
 Shocks coming from abroad can be cushioned if there is sufficient and efficient infrastructure that allows companies to minimize costs.